Jun. K: 2008–2010: Debut with 2PM and solo activities

-2011–2013: Solo debut and musical role
+2011–2013: Solo debut and theatrical debut

 On October 7, 2011, Jun.
 K released his debut single "Alive".
 The accompanying music video was uploaded to 2PM's official YouTube channel three days later.
 The song quickly climbed the charts and became number one on Cyworld.
-On March 14, 2012, it was released as a ringtone on Japan's Recochoku ahead of 2 pm's greatest hits album 2PM Best: 2008–2011 in Korea, where it could also be found as a bonus track in Limited Edition B. "Alive" managed to quickly rank in at number one on the daily chart.
+On March 14, 2012, it was released as a ringtone on Japan's Recochoku ahead of 2PM's compilation album 2PM Best: 2008–2011 in Korea, where it could also be found as a bonus track in Limited Edition B. "Alive" managed to quickly rank in at number one on the daily chart.
 Following this, JYP Entertainment stated that the song "shows a deeper look into Jun.
 K's unique musical world.
 It has a smooth beat that reveals a new charm to the singer."
 He also recorded "Love...
 Goodbye" for the soundtrack of the Korean drama I Love Lee Tae-ri.
 It served as the male lead's theme.
-He began his acting career in 2012 with played in musical theatre The Three Musketeers.

 Jun.
-K played as D'Artagnan.
+K began his acting career in 2013 with the role of D'Artagnan in the musical The Three Musketeers.

-He was played as Daniel in musical, Jack the Ripper in early 2013.

-In December 2013, He participated again on musical The Three Musketeers to performed in Tokyo, Japan.
+Also in 2013, he played the role of Daniel in the musical Jack the Ripper.
+In December 2013, he returned to his role of D'Artagnan in the musical The Three Musketeers performed in Tokyo, Japan.